Links on Android Authority may earn us a commission. Learn more.

-- Tap More options with the three-dot icon, then press Exit group and confirm.
+- Tap the button with the three-dot icon, then press Exit group and confirm.

-- Press the group chat once more, then tap Delete with the trashcan and Delete.
+- Press and hold the group chat once more, then tap on the trash can icon and select Delete.

-Yout last option for deleting chats is to purge the entire slate.
-This will eliminate all of your individual chats and status updates, but you’ll still have to exit each group chat one at a time.
+Your last option for deleting chats is to purge the entire slate.
+This will eliminate all of your conversations and status updates, but you’ll still have to exit each group chat one at a time.

-- In the Chats tab, head to More options.
+- In the Chats tab, click on the three-dot menu icon.

 - Enter the Settings menu, followed by Chats and Chat history.

 There you go, one empty WhatsApp chat menu.
 Hopefully, you don’t have to do this too terribly often.

 See also: How to add and delete a WhatsApp contact